terraform-ibm-modules/terraform-ibm-satellite/modules/host/README.md

-# This Module is used to assign hosts to the Satellite Location.
+# This Module is used to assign hosts to the Satellite location control plane.

-This module depends on `satellite_location` module..To use this module the hosts in the control plane|Satellite location should be in unassigned state.
+This module depends on `satellite_location` module..To use this module the hosts in the control plane should be in unassigned state.

 ## Prerequisite